lgparker/practice/README.md

 Each subfolder is dedicated to a different set of problems and contains a description of where to find the exercises.
 Below is a list of the folder names with a hyperlink to the corresponding exercises:

 - [assp](https://adriann.github.io/programming_problems.html)

+See `tree.txt` for a complete view of the folder structure.